Here is a collection of the most frequently asked questions.

 This is to let you know that there could be 3 players in a match that have previously played together.
 You should review the round and decide if you want to try to regenerate the round with possibly a different combination.

 Can I swap players between 2 courts?

 Yes - there is a 3 step approach.

-Tap on the first court that you want to change.
+Swipe (from the left) for the Edit option on the first court that you want to change.
 For the player you wish to remove, scroll their name and replace them with the asterisk (*).

-Tap the second court and scroll on the player you are removing to replace with the player from the first court.
+Swipe (from the left) for the Edit option on the second court and scroll on the player you are removing to replace with the player from the first court.

-Tap on the first court again and scroll to replace the asterisk with the player from court 2.
+Swipe (from the left) for the Edit option on the first court again and scroll to replace the asterisk with the player from court 2.

 I already generated the round and then 4 more players arrived.
 I have a spare court.
 Can I manually add these players to the round?